Ellipsoul/3D-Pathfinding-Visualiser/README.md

 + Before attempting to deploy anything ensure the code is pushed/merged to origin/master
 + Then run `npm run deploy` to deploy the app to the website
 + Remember to refresh the cache as well!!
++ If there are any updates to the gh-pages branch just make sure it's pushed to the origin

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).